Multiemployer Defined Benefit (DB) Pension Plans: A Primer

 Reporting of Plan Funded Status

 The Pension Protection Act of 2006 (PPA; P.L.
-109-280) requires that the actuary of a multiemployer DB pension plan annually certify the plan's status in one of three categories—known as the plan's zone status—based on, among other factors, the funded status of the plan.24 A plan can be in critical status, endangered status, or neither category.
-A plan in critical or endangered status must take measures to improve its financial conditions.
-The PPA provisions that created the zone status were scheduled to sunset on December 31, 2014, but were made permanent by Multiemployer Pension Reform Act of 2014, enacted as Division O in the Consolidated and Further Continuing Appropriations Act, 2015 (MPRA; P.L.
+109-280) required that the actuary of a multiemployer DB pension plan annually certify the plan's status—known as the plan's zone status—based on, among other factors, the funded status of the plan.22 A plan can be in critical status, seriously endangered status, endangered status, or in no category.
+A plan in critical, seriously endangered, or endangered status must take measures to improve its financial conditions.
+The PPA provisions that created the zone statuses were scheduled to sunset on December 31, 2014, but were made permanent by the Multiemployer Pension Reform Act of 2014, enacted as Division O in the Consolidated and Further Continuing Appropriations Act, 2015 (MPRA; P.L.
 113-235).
-In addition, MPRA added critical and declining as a fourth funded status category.
+In addition, MPRA added critical and declining as an additional funded status category.
 These zone statuses are presented below in order from strongest to weakest financial status.
+Table 4 provides the number of multiemployer DB plan certifications within each funded status category for 1,188 plans that reported their plan status for the 2023 plan year (the most recent year for which complete information is available).

 Green (No Zone) Status